mightymercado/bot-detection/README.md

 | MBP Pro 15" 2018 / Chrome 96.0.4664.93            | passed | passed | passed | todo   |
 | MBP Pro 15" 2018 / Brave 1.32.113                 | passed | passed | passed | todo   |

-**Note:** _IPad Pro 2020 / Safari 14_ seems to incorrectly fail on S3 because `navigator.platform` is different.
-CreepJS also has a pretty low trust score for the same device / browser.
-I'll leave it to further investigation.
+**Note:** _IPad Pro 2020 / Safari 14_ seems to incorrectly fail on S3 because `navigator.platform` is inconsistent.
+On that note, CreepJS also has a pretty low trust score for the same device / browser.
+I'll leave this issue to further investigation in the future.

 ## Methodology
 I followed three main branches of approach: